-Key Features of the Performance Share Plan Element Application Methodology for the calculation of value at grant Fair Value of Performance Shares defined on the basis of the Black-Scholes' model, adjusted for the availability constraints and probability of employees being still employed at the end of the Accrual Period as well as of the achievement of the performance conditions set out in the Plan, in compliance with the Fair Value Policy adopted by Intesa Sanpaolo.
-Initial Grant Differentiated according to the job title based on the Global Banding model adopted by the Intesa Sanpaolo Group In the Company up to 75% of Fixed Remuneration for the entire period (18.75% of the fixed remuneration on an annual basis) for the Managers not belonging to the Control Functions In the Company up to 50% of gross annual remuneration for the entire period (12.5% of base salary on an annual basis) for the Managers of the Control Functions (if any) Gateway conditions at Intesa Sanpaolo Group In In line with regulatory requirements.
+Key Features of the Performance Share Plan Element Application Beneficiaries Management of the Intesa Sanpaolo Group, including the ISP Group Risk Takers and those who expatriate from Italy (overall about 3.000 staff members).
+Currently, there are no beneficiaries in FAM UK.
+Financial Instrument Performance Shares ("PSP Shares") - shares subject to performance conditions.
+Operating Model Intesa Sanpaolo (ISP) grants the beneficiaries the right to accrue a certain number of PSP Shares at the end of the Plan provided that gateway conditions are met and performance objectives are achieved.
+Specifically, the number of financial instruments that accrue depends on the level of achievement of the performance objectives as well as specific sustainability targets.
+Methodology for the calculation of value at grant , , , , , , , , , , , , , , , , , , , Initial Grant Differentiated according to the job title based on the Global Banding model adopted by the Intesa Sanpaolo Group In the Company up to 75% of Fixed Remuneration for the entire period (18.75% of the fixed remuneration on an annual basis) for the Managers not belonging to the Control Functions In the Company up to 50% of gross annual remuneration for the entire period (12.5% of base salary on an annual basis) for the Managers of the Control Functions (if any) Gateway conditions at Intesa Sanpaolo Group In In line with regulatory requirements.
 Group-level gates that must be achieved each year of the Plan: • CET1≥ hard limit set by the Group RAF • Leverage Ratio ≥ hard limit set by the Group RAF • MREL ≥ Early Warning limit set by the Group RAF • NSFR≥ hard limit set by the Group RAF • No loss and positive Gross Income at Group Level • LCR ≥ hard limit set by the Group RAF (this condition only applies to Top Risk Takers).
-Additionally, also the following gates must be achieved: • at the launch (2022) and at the end of the Plan, assessment of the result of the ICAAP; • in 2025, assessment of the recommendations (if any) on (dividends) distributions by competent authorities and European Supervisory Authorities, to which a possible reduction of the bonus (down to zero) may
+Additionally, also the following gates must be achieved: • at the launch (2022) and at the end of the Plan, assessment of the result of the ICAAP; • in 2025, assessment of the recommendations (if any) on (dividends) distributions by competent authorities and European Supervisory Authorities, to which a possible reduction of the bonus (down to zero) may follow.